PsichiX/Oxygengine/book/src/introduction.md

 Oxygengine is an all-batteries-included kind of engine, focused on being Web-first.
-The **goal** is for it to be a Rust version of Unreal Engine for 2D games, which made us take a very important decision from the beggining, for engine being completely asset-driven game engine with game editor dedicated mostly for **Game Designers** to use.
-That means, all architecture decisions are made to ease interacting with al parts of the engine from game editor with next to none use of code.
+The **goal** is for it to be a Rust version of Unreal Engine for 2D games, which made us take a very important decision from the beggining, for it being a completely asset-driven game engine with game editor dedicated mostly for **Game Designers** to use.
+That means, all architecture decisions are made to ease interacting with all parts of the engine from game editor with next to none use of code.

 This also means that while Oxygengine is a general purpose 2D game engine, it aims to provide specialized modules to ease work on specific game genres.
 At the moment